tentone/nunuStudio/README.md

 	- Added program.sendDataApp and app.setOnDataReceived for app/page communication
 	- Renamed NunuRuntime to NunuApp (Makes more sense)
 	- Fixed copy/paste inside object panels
+- V0.8.9.17 Alpha
+	- Particle editor position, velocity and acceleration delta now shows in different a row

 ### Runtime
 - nunuStudio apps are meant to be used inside web pages
 - To embed applications made inside nunuStudio in web pages the following code can be used
+- nunuStudio can export full page web apps with a fullscreen and vr buttons by default

 ```javascript
  var app = new NunuApp();